amay-zingg/amay-zingg/README.md

 ## The repos I'm currently working on are:

 ## Hana Shafi Portfolio
-✶ HTML, CSS, JavaScript, & SASS
+✶ HTML, CSS, JQuery, & SASS

 This is a portfolio website I'm working on for an author/illustrator friend of mine.
 This repo is just so she can see how it looks live while I make improvements.
 I'm actually making an exact replica in Shopify at the same time to compare and understand the beast that is Shopify theme building!